Commerce involves the study of a variety of business subject areas such as accounting, finance, marketing, and management.

 - international exchanges

-- student conferences
+- student clubs and conferences

-- working on projects with businesses and community organizations
+- projects with businesses and community organizations

 Students will be challenged both inside and outside the classroom to develop the problem-solving and decision-making skills that are essential to successful business enterprises.
 Course work may include: